Michael-RDev/Michael-RDev/README.md

 # Hi there, I am Michael

 I'm a ***Machine Learning Engineer*** who loves <a href="https://github.com/search?q=%23opensource"><b>#opensource</b><a/> code.
 My name is Michael, and I've been delving into the world of artificial intelligence for over 4 years.
 With a strong background in programming, I've honed my skills in various aspects of machine learning and data analysis.
-In addition to my machine-learning background, I'm excited to pursue university studies in machine-learning and programming
+In addition to my machine-learning background, I'm excited to pursue university studies in machine learning and programming

 **I specialize in**
 - Building Datasets